chadkluck/serverless-deploy-pipeline-atlantis/README-3-CloudFormation-Deploy-Stack.md

 You can always check the progress of the pipeline by going to the deploy stack in CloudFormation > Outputs > Pipeline.

+## Customizing your Pipeline Toolchain

+Right now the `pipeline-toolchain.yml` template creates a Code Pipeline with the proper permissions to create an infrastructure stack with a Lambda function, API Gateway, DynamoDb, S3 buckets, alarms, CloudWatch logs, and CloudWatch Events.

+You may want to add additional resources such as databases, EC2 instances, VPC connections, and more.
+Following the principle of least privilege, the current toolchain does not have permission to add these to the infrastructure stack.

+You can add additional permissions to the ${Prefix}-Worker-${ProjectId}-${StageId}-CodePipelineRolePolicy IAM policy in pipeline-toolchain.yml and update the CloudFormation stack.

+You may also make other modifications as necessary.
+However, outside of adding additional IAM policies, reducing policy scope, or adding suggested tweaks, the pipeline stack will rarely be updated.

+If you make customizations to the pipeline-toolchain template, you may wish to store a copy in the repository with your infrastructure template.
+Though updating the deploy stack is not automatic, it will help you keep tabs on your deploy template.

+Once you have made modifications to your deploy pipeline template follow the instructions below to update.

 ## Create, Edit, or Replace Existing CloudFormation -deploy Stacks

 NOTE: This **pipeline-toolchain.yml** template is for a **Deploy Pipeline (-deploy)** stack! **NOT** your application **Infrastructure (-infrastructure)** stack!